-Also on December 14, 2023, in connection with the SEPA, the Company entered into a registration rights agreement with Yorkville (the "Yorkville Registration Rights Agreement"), pursuant to which the Company shall file, within 21 days following the Closing, a Resale Registration Statement with the SEC for the resale under the Securities Act by Yorkville of the Class A Common Stock issued under the SEPA pursuant to an Advance requested to be included in such Resale Registration Statement.
-The Company agreed to use commercially reasonable efforts to have such Resale Registration Statement declared effective within 60 days of such filing and to maintain the effectiveness of such Resale Registration Statement.
-The Company shall not have the ability to request any Advances until such Resale Registration Statement is declared effective by the SEC.
+Also on December 14, 2023, in connection with the Original SEPA, the Company entered into a registration rights agreement with Yorkville, subsequently amended by the SEPA Supplemental Agreement (as amended, the "Yorkville Registration Rights Agreement"), pursuant to which the Company agreed to file a Resale Registration Statement with the SEC for the resale under the Securities Act by Yorkville of an amount of shares of Class A Common Stock that is at least such number as is equal to the quotient of \$4.5 million divided by the lowest VWAP over the ten trading days prior to the filing of the first amendment to the initial Resale Registration Statement (which, as of February 1, 2024, was \$1.57, multiplied by two).
+The Company agreed to use commercially reasonable efforts to have such Resale Registration Statement declared effective within 60 days of the initial filing thereof and to maintain the effectiveness of such Resale Registration Statement.